civicrm/cv/lib/README.md

   (circa v0.3.44).
 It changed significantly (circa v0.3.56), where `configureBootOptions()` was replaced by  `$bootOptions`, `mergeDefaultBootDefinition()`, and `mergeBootDefinition()`.
-* As an alternative, consider the classes `BaseApplication` and `BaseCommand` if you aim to build a tool using Symfony Console and Cv Lib.
+* As an alternative, consider the classes `BaseApplication` and `CvCommand` if you aim to build a tool using Symfony Console and Cv Lib.